-maintained by Hungary, Roumania and Bulgaria is in all cases in excess of the limits laid down in the Peace Treaties.
-While it is impossible to effect an exact reconciliation between the various estimates in the possession of individual NATO Governments it appears that this excess is of the order of 30% for Hungary, 75% for Roumania and, in the case of Bulgaria, nearly 175%.
-The Peace Treaties permit armed forces to a total of:
+(a) The size of the regular armed forces being maintained by Hungary, Roumania and Bulgaria is in all cases in excess of the limits laid down in the Peace Treaties.
+While it is impossible to effect an exact reconciliation between the various estimates in the possession of individual NATO Governments it appears that this excess is at the present time of the order of 30% for Hungary, 75% for Roumania and, in the case of Bulgaria, nearly 175%.
+The Peace Treaties permit armed . forces to a total of:

-70,000 - Hungary
+70,000 - Hungary 138,000 - Roumania 65,500 - Bulgaria

-138.000 - Roumania

-65.500 - Bulgaria

-- (b) In addition, all three countries maintain paramilitary forces on a very considerable scale.
-The maintenance of such forces is prohibited by the Peace Treaties. - (c) Soviet influence in, and control of, the armed forces of these three countries have shown a marked increase in recent months.
+(b) In addition, all three countries maintain paramilitary forces on a very considerable scale.
+The maintenance of such forces is prohibited by the Peace Treaties.

+(c) Soviet influence in, and control of, the armed forces of these three countries have shown a marked increase in recent months.
 Equipment, including tanks, has been made available in increased quantities from Soviet sources, and the general efficiency of their armed forces has improved.
-Although it is impossible to judge the combat worthiness of the three armies, the Bulgarian armed forces are likely to be more effective than those of Roumania and Hungary, not only because they are better equipped but also because their morele is higher.
-There is little doubt that all three /armies armies would worch if the Krewlin ordered them to undertake a war by proxy.
+Although it is impossible to judge the combat worthiness of the three armies, the Bulgarian armed forces are likely to be more effective than those of Roumania and Hungary, not only because they are better equipped but also because their morale is higher.
+There is little doubt that all three armies would march if the Kremlin ordered them to undertake a war by proxy.